SEO Optimization in The Age of Over-Optimisation

 • The percentage of deep links to internal pages

-Not unlike the old photo vs. text analogy, a good link is worth 10,000 low-quality links.
-The important distinction is that even a small number of poor-quality links with exact match keywords in link titles will do your rankings significant damage.
+Not unlike the old “photo vs. text” analogy, a good link is worth 10,000 low-quality links.
+The important distinction is that even a small number of poor-quality links with exact match keywords in link titles could do your rankings significant damage.

 The fundamental issue is that Google is dedicated and ruthless about nuking link schemes designed to manipulate rankings…

-• – and that the Link Spam algorithm is still working 24/7
+• And that the Link Spam/SpamBrain algorithm is still working 24/7

-In my opinion, the safest way to build links is to build citation links specifically aimed at supporting Local Search / Maps 3 Pack optimisation efforts.
+In my opinion, the safest way for a service area business to build links is to grow citation links specifically aimed at supporting Local Search / Maps 3 Pack optimisation efforts.

 • NAP data: Name, Address, Phone